-But by moving gradually to the new environment, using great treats, keeping my body movements predictable and distinct for the chin target, and generalizing other small details along the way, I bet I can get a strong happy chin target in the whole house.
+But by moving gradually to the new environment, using great treats, keeping my body movements predictable and distinct for the chin target, and generalizing other minor details along the way, I bet I can get a strong, happy chin target anywhere in the house.

 I do not currently plan to use the chin rest for other husbandry tasks.
 I may change my mind, but I’d rather keep things separate for now and use it only for drool.
-We’ll have at least one cue and behavior that involve her head that have never been associated with discomfort.
+We’ll have at least one cue that involves her head that has never been associated with discomfort.

 And in the meantime, we’ll continue to climb Matching Law Mountain.
 We’ll work on rehabbing the bad feelings that have gotten associated with other types of face handling.